DIGOARTHUR/github-automated-repos/README.md

 <br>

 - `topics`: array that brings information about the icons in [Project Icons](https://github-automated-repos.vercel.app/documentation/projectIcons) and [Stack Icons](https://github-automated-repos.vercel.app/documentation/stackIcons).
-Used in both ProjectIcon and StackIcon components.
+Used in both ProjectIcon, StackLabels e StackIcon components.
 It is in this field that is passed the key configured in the hook.
 Refers to the field About / Topics of your GitHub.

 <div align="center">
 <img  alt="topics_Props"  height="600" src="https://user-images.githubusercontent.com/59892368/219117029-d693ee8f-4289-4ac0-85ed-674091508510.png">